15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 "Woke up late [and was] only able to fit in a 25-minute hit, but you know what?
 I'm glad I got my butt out of bed and did something!
 In this journey you will find that it's the little things that add up." – Sarah @sarah_fitafter5

-This stay-at-home momma didn’t let having five kids be an excuse for skipping out on a chance to improve her health.
+This stay-at-home momma didn't let having five kids be an excuse for skipping out on a chance to improve her health.
 Now, the fit mom makes it super easy to work out because she just walks downstairs to her basement.
-Not only is her gym in her own house, but as she noted above, she doesn’t rule out a sweat sesh just because she won’t have the full time she’s used to committing.
-Even a short spurt of exercise is better than nothing.
-You can, too, with these 31 Sneaky Ways to Work Out—Without Hitting the Gym!
+Not only is her gym in her own house, but as she noted above, she doesn't rule out a sweat sesh just because she won't have the full time she's used to committing.
+Even a short spurt of exercise is better than nothing—and you don't need to hit the gym to get a good workout.

 David Garcia, 160 Pounds